Twerking, Costume Changes & So Much More! Jennifer Lopez Gives It Her All for 2019 Grammys Motown Tribute

 Thus, it was only right that the American record label was honored at the 2019 Grammys.
 Jennifer Lopez, Smokey Robinson and Ne-Yo led the tribute performance by taking to the stage at the Staples Center in Los Angeles on Sunday.

-As Ne-Yo is a current Motown artist, it was only right that he performed Stevie Wonder's "Another Star" for the Grammys audience.
+As Ne-Yo is a current Motown artist, it was just perfect that he performed Stevie Wonder's "Another Star" for the Grammys audience.
+Eventually, Lopez joined Ne-Yo for a duet, which included crawling on top of a grand piano and twerking.

 Lopez, Robinson and Ne-Yo's tribute was taken in by celeb attendees including Cardi B, Janelle Monáe, Miley Cyrus, Shawn Mendes and countless others.